The Global Quarter

 What classes will be offered?

-During the Global Quarter, Franke Fellows typically take the following courses:
+During The Global Quarter, Franke Fellows are typically required to take the following courses:

 • Global Corporate Governance (Milhaupt, 2 units)